INTRODUCTION: WHAT YOU NEED TO KNOW ABOUT SUEDE JACKETS

 The second way to store a suede jacket is by using shoe boxes.
 Shoe boxes are made of cardboard, and they have elastic bands on the bottom which can be used for keeping shoes inside them.
 Shoe boxes can also be used for storing jackets, sweaters, or other garments that need extra protection from dust or dirt.

-The third way to store your suede jacket is to hang it up.
+The Third way to store your suede jacket is to hang it up.
 This will keep it from getting creases and wrinkles on the fabric.
 If you have a closet with a rod, this is the perfect place for your jacket.

 HOW OFTEN SHOULD I CLEAN MY SUEDE JACKET?